Project Management Methodology: Choosing the Right OneOct 20, 2022

 When to avoid it: Avoid it when undertaking an inflexible project with strict requirements.

 The critical path method works based on the idea that some tasks are of higher priority.
 To use it, list the project's activities along with their duration, dependencies, and milestones.

-These pieces of information will enable you to find your critical path i.e., the longest sequence of essential tasks without time delay.
+These pieces of information will enable you to find your critical path, i.e., the most extended sequence of essential tasks, without time delay.
 Your critical path will decide your project's timeframe and ensure you don't miss any crucial steps.

 Prioritize the essential tasks because a delay in any of them will slow down your progress.

 When to use it: Use it to break complex projects into small tasks and outline their sequence visually.
 You can also use it to identify high-priority tasks.

 When to avoid it: Stay away from this framework if you are unsure of your task's duration or need something simple.